 1. Academic Probation

 A student will be placed on academic probation if the student has a cumulative grade point average below 2.0 as of the end of the immediately preceding fall or spring semesters or, in the summer semester when a student takes eight or more credit hours or, the required summer standard session for spring admit students.
+[Amended December 2018.]

 2. Requirements for Continuing Studies on Academic Probation